Abiy/distGatling/README.md

 ### Start a distributed simulation task - users provide  the worker pool to use, the simulation file to run and number of parallel tasks
 ![Alt text](images/submit_simulation_job.png "Start a distributed simulation task")
-NB: The bodies input wait a zip containing directly bodies files used for your test
+NB: The bodies input wait a zip containing resource files used for your test
 <!-- <img src="/images/submit_simulation_job.png" width="700" height="400" alt="Start a distributed simulation task"/> -->
 ---